Mælefjell Tunnel

-The Mælefjell Tunnel (Mælefjelltunnelen) is a 9.35 km road tunnel connecting Århus in Seljord and Gvammen in Hjartdal in Vestfold og Telemark, Norway.
+The Mælefjell Tunnel (Mælefjelltunnelen) is a 9.35 km road tunnel along the European route E134 highway in Telemark county, Norway.
+The southern end of the tunnel is located at Århus on the north side of the village of Seljord in Seljord Municipality.
+The northern end of the tunnel is at Gvammen, just east of the village of Hjartdal in Hjartdal Municipality.
 The tunnel was opened on 19 December 2019, as Norway's seventh longest road tunnel.
-It became a part of the European route E134, and made the route about 10 km shorter.
-Trucks will save about 18 minutes of driving.
-Construction started in 2013, and the breakthrough occurred on 3 May 2017.
+It is part of the European route E134 highway, and upon its completion, it made the highway about 10 km shorter, saving trucks about 18 minutes of driving time between those two places.
+Construction started in 2013 and the breakthrough occurred on 3 May 2017.